weishancc/PIVT/README.md

 Wait for the flow to complete, finally you will see something like this:
 ![Screenshot_channel_flow](https://raft-fabric-kube.s3-eu-west-1.amazonaws.com/images/Screenshot_channel_flow_declarative.png)

-Channel flow is declarative and idompotent.
+Channel flow is declarative and idempotent.
 You can run it many times.
 It will create the channel only if it doesn't exist, join peers to channels only if they didn't join yet, etc.

 ### [Installing chaincodes](#installing-chaincodes)